-Last week I was at Target and I witnessed how young mothers were trying to make their screaming kids behave.
+Last week I was at Target and I was reminded of how I used to cook Chicken Soup with Pork Meatballs for my family.
+I witnessed how young mothers were trying to make their screaming kids behave.
 I saw mothers buying school supplies while children were having a fit because they wanted to have toys instead.
 This was a sure sign it was back to school season.

 I remember when my sons were growing up and every time it was the first month of school, they would get sick.
 My boys always caught some bad virus of colds, cough, the flu, just everything contagious – from school.
 They would bring home the cold virus, I would catch it too.
 Pretty soon, the whole household was sick.